acehlor/jquery.caption/README.md

-	figureClass		{string}	default:'figure'		The css class of the 'figure' element. figcaptionClass	{string}	default:'figcaption'	The css class of the 'figcaption' element. lineBreak		{string}	default:' - '			A string that is converted to a regular expression and used to delimit a line in the 'alt' attribute. visible			{boolean}	default:'false'			Whether or not the figcaption is initially displayed.
+	figureClass		{string}	default:'figure'		The css class of the 'figure' element. figcaptionClass	{string}	default:'figcaption'	The css class of the 'figcaption' element. lineBreak		{string}	default:' - '			A string that is converted to a regular expression and used to delimit a line in the 'alt' attribute. visible			{boolean}	default:false			Whether or not the figcaption is initially displayed.